LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 and the scope directives, what we have written is also valid Prolog code.
 Calls in a predicate definition body default to the local predicates, unless we use the message sending operators or the external call operator.
-This enables easy conversion from Prolog code to Logtalk objects: we just need to add the necessary encapsulation and scope directives to the old code.
+This simplifies conversion from plain Prolog code to Logtalk objects: often we just need to add the necessary encapsulation and scope directives to the old code.

 .. _predicates_categories: